Vins-22/UrbanGreenNDVI/README.md

-# 🌿 Urban Green Space Analysis Using NDVI and Zonal Statistics
+# 🌿 Urban NDVI Analysis with Python & GeoPandas

 This project analyzes urban green space in Delhi by computing the **Normalized Difference Vegetation Index (NDVI)** from Sentinel-2 satellite imagery and performing **zonal statistics** to calculate the average NDVI for each urban ward.